Super Committee Starts Hearings This Week

 - Use job creation and rebuilding our economy as the guide for any deficit reduction package.
 One of the great tragedies of this deficit debate is that it has completely overwhelmed our most pressing problem.
 Jobs, or the lack thereof.
 We are in the midst of a jobs crisis and we need a laser-like focus on creating jobs.
 With President Obama’s jobs speech last week (see below), perhaps that shift in focus will occur.
 People forget that a big chunk of our current budget deficits is caused by unemployment.
 When people can’t find work, they pay less in taxes.
 Economists overwhelmingly agree that our deficits will start to decrease when unemployment decreases.
 They also say that the best way to create jobs by putting dollars in the hands of working- and middle-class Americans who will spend it, thus creating the demand that American businesses need to grow and create jobs.
 Cutting spending on education, social services and public safety does not create jobs and will hurt our economic recovery by taking customers away from businesses, while also forcing millions more into poverty.
 Unlike tax breaks for businesses and millionaires, investments in education, health and opportunity for working families lead to stronger families and new jobs.

 TAKE ACTION: In the weeks and months ahead, we will be keeping a close eye on the Super Committee deliberations and will likely urge you to take action on various occasions.
-And, we have easy online actions you can take to weigh in with your members of Congress to protect those living in poverty, including a template to send an email to support Medicaid, the nutrition programs and tax credits like the EITC for low-income working families.
+And, we have easy online actions you can take to weigh in with your members of Congress to support Medicaid, the tax credits like the EITC for low-income working families.
 Or, use our updated online call-in alert for messaging to members of Congress about the final debt ceiling bill and using a balanced approach going forward.
 In addition, read fact sheets about poverty in the districts of Super Committee members from our friends at Half in Ten.